aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the name of the user who last refreshed the PivotTable
+Gets the name of the last user who refreshed this PivotTable

 **Returns:**
 java.lang.String